strimzi/proposals/067-kraft-jbod-support.md

 ### Kafka configuration

+Currently, we only use the `log.dirs` option to configure the log directories.
-In the Kafka configuration, the `logs.dir` option will be configured in the same way as present.
+With this proposal, the `log.dirs` option will be configured in the same way as present.
 In addition to that, we will also configure the `metadata.log.dir` option that we do not use today.
 This option will be configured only for KRaft clusters.
 It will be set to the volume marked as `kraftMetadata: shared`.